DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 That's all I and Saki want to say."

 Both of his colleagues saluted him in Resistance army way.
-Kay, together with Rinne, exit power room through the door.
+Kai, together with Rinne, exit power room through the door.
 They were again in 17th floor passage.

 _This building has 20 floors, and Urza king office is at 20th floor._